 - Muir Woods is extremely popular and parking is very limited.
 We strongly recommend taking public transportation to Muir Woods.
 During the peak spring and summer season, take the Muir Woods Shuttle.
 Visit the website for start/end dates, schedules, and pickup locations.

-- Entrance fee is $10 (free for children ages 15 and under).
+- Entrance fee is $15 (free for children ages 15 and under), reservations required.

 - Although the park is open 365 days a year, hours vary by season.
 Visit the National Park Service site for details.